WolfOvs/Angular-5-Beer-/README.md

 # Beerpwa

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+Follow `https://angular.io/guide/quickstart` to know more about it

 ## Development server
-Follow `https://angular.io/guide/quickstart` to install the prj Run `ng serve --open` for a dev server.
+Run `npm install` `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Test pwa